SuperZooper3/Game-of-Hex/README.md

   - `Step` runs one step of the simulation at a time.
   - `Make a gif` saves a gif of everything that has happened since the last clear or the start.
 It gets saved to `src/img/gif`.
 They are **ready to share!**
   - `Outline SC` takes a screenshot of the outline of the alive cells (same as running `-o` but just for one frame.)
 The picture is saved to `src/img/outline`.
 - The green part shows the framerate.
-When the board is paused this shows how many frames the drawing script can draw in a second and during simulation this is the number of simulation steps that can be run per second.
+When the board is paused this shows how many frames the drawing script can draw in a second and during simulation this is the number of simulation steps that were run in the last second.

 ### Text display

-If you use `--text`, you can't really interact with the with the simulation in real time.
+If you use `--text`, you can't really interact with the simulation in real time.
 In `settings.py`, place the coordinates for cells that are to exist at the start in `startCells = []` (list of tuples).

 ![How the UI works](assets/readme/text.jpg)